SHI-Labs/Versatile-Diffusion/README.md

 ## Pretrained models

-All useful pretrained model can be downloaded from this [link](https://drive.google.com/drive/folders/1SloRnOO9UnonfvubPWfw0uFpLco_2JvH?usp=sharing).
+All useful pretrained models can be downloaded from this [link](https://drive.google.com/drive/folders/1SloRnOO9UnonfvubPWfw0uFpLco_2JvH?usp=sharing).
 The pretrained folder should include the following files:

 ```
 ├── pretrained